 Communications Services is fully staffed 24/7, 365 days a year.
 You must be aware and comfortable with the following shift work requirements in order to succeed in this position:

-- You will either be on an 8-hour or 12-hour shift schedule.
+- You will be assigned either an 8-hour or 12-hour shift schedule, depending on business needs.
 Shift schedules are on a 4- or 5-week schedule that rotates between different shifts (day, afternoon, night)

 - Working weekends on a regular basis is required